CybercentreCanada/assemblyline4_docs/docs/user_manual/searching.md

 ```
 The system support a wide range of search parameter such as wildcards, ranges and regex.
 The full syntax range can be found under ```Help > Search Help```

-Search queries can also be used with the AssemblyLine Client to build powerful tradecraft which will run automaticaly as new files gets scanned by the system.
+Search queries can also be used with the Assemblyline Client to build powerful tradecraft which will run automatically as new files gets scanned by the system.

 [So is there restApi?](./assemblyline_client.html){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }